ZR2021DC/Homesage.ai-Real-Estate-APIs/README.md

 AI-Powered Property Condition: Analyze a property's condition from images using our advanced AI models.

-💰 Investment & Valuation APIs
+💰 Investment & Valuation APIs:
 Leverage our AI to get a competitive edge in the market:

 Home Valuation (AVM): Get precise and up-to-date Automated Valuation Model (AVM) estimates.